-EC Williams is pleased to announce the impending installation of a new nickel line, which will offer great benefits to the company and our customers and the environment.
-The new plant should minimise cycle time for production, offer a greater degree of flexibility through its lifetime with new process chemistry, improved quality and efficiency and it being able to perform better environmentally.
+EC Williams, one of the country’s most established zinc nickel plating companies.
+We are pleased to announce the impending installation of a new nickel line.
+It will offer great benefits to the company and our customers and the environment.
+The new plant should minimise cycle time for production.
+Consequently, offering a greater degree of flexibility through its lifetime with new process chemistry.
+As well as, improved quality and efficiency and it being able to perform better environmentally.

 We expect to see improvements in process timings compared to the current plant, which produces a barrel of plated parts every 9 minutes.
 The plating limit could be as low as 3.5 minutes plus 1.5 minutes for handling based on a flash coat 1.5-2 microns, this is is almost half the current time, which means a huge leap forward for EC Williams in efficiency.
 On top of this, it will only require one person to operate.